sgunadhya/blog/content/review/driverless.md

 repercussions of the decisions.
 Whether these decisions will we outsourced at run time to a Moral Machine, only time wil tell.
 With increased profiling of the prople using the Social Machine, I will not be surprised if such a machine or algorithm already exists.

+The sociological ramificatioins of a self driving car culture are also interesting.
+Owning a car, at least in America, is a rite of passage.
+The car manufactures have harvested people's aspirations and designed cars for people which have varied tastes.
+How is self driving cars going to change that?
+The ride-sharing services like Uber have already made much of the driving redundant.
+Self driving cars operating in an Uber-like fashion might become the transportation du jour of the future.
+There's a long laundry list of *cui bono* candidates using self driving cars - advertising companies, software sellers, hardware sellers etc. On the other hand, there are clear losers or at least it appears like that - Truck drivers, existing car companies.
+Self driving cars are boon for urban transportation and fleet management, but any technology that succeeds in the long run should be pareto efficient or at least zero sum.